-What evidence do we require for self-certification due to Covid-19 / coronavirus or self-isolation?
+What evidence should I produce for self-certification due to COVID-19 / coronavirus or self-isolation?

-If UK employees are off work for 7 days or less due to illness or upon having been explicitly advised to self-isolate by the NHS due to Covid 19 symptoms, they do not need to give their employer a fit note or other proof of sickness from a medical professional.
-The worker can self-certify for absences of 7 days or less, by completing a self-certification form or by confirming the same level of detail in an email to their consultant, where that email is clear that it has come from the employed worker.
+If UK employees are off work for 7 days or less due to illness or upon having been explicitly advised to self-isolate by the NHS due to COVID-19 symptoms, they do not need to give their employer a fit note or other proof of sickness from a medical professional.
+The worker can self-certify for absences of 7 days or less, by completing a self-certification form (available from your branch consultant) or by confirming the same level of detail in an email to their consultant, where that email is clear that it has come from the employed worker.
 All communications are treated in the strictest confidence.

-From Friday 20 March onwards, those who have COVID-19 or are advised to self-isolate will be able to obtain an “isolation note” by visiting NHS 111 online and completing an online form, rather than visiting a doctor.
+Those who have COVID-19 or are advised to self-isolate are able to obtain an “isolation note” by visiting NHS 111 online and completing an online form, rather than visiting a doctor.
 For COVID-19 cases this replaces the usual need to provide a “fit note” after seven days of sickness absence.
 Isolation notes will also be accepted by Jobcentre Plus as evidence of your inability to attend.

 Will I still get paid if I self-isolate?

 In the UK, if Government advice is that you should self-isolate, then you will be entitled to Statutory Sick Pay (SSP) if your contract specifies.
-If you have merely chosen to self-isolate then, as per your contract, you will not automatically be entitled to be paid.
 Choosing to self-isolate beyond what is medically required is treated as a voluntary matter and we would not normally pay workers in such circumstances.

 Do I have to be currently on assignment to qualify for Statutory Sick Pay (SSP)?